FlintTD/csci-4830-821-recipe-box/recipes/shrimpscampi.md

 5. Fold over tortillas and flip until golden on both sides.
 Enjoy with guacamole and salsa!

-Serves 3-4 sober people, 2 otherwise.
+Serves 3-4 sober people; 2 otherwise.